About Limerick Choral Union

 In 1995 he formed the Dolmen String Quartet which plays for weddings, corporate events and concerts.
 The quartet played at the president’s summer garden party at the Áras and recently featured on RTE Sunday’s Miscellany.

-He has conducted other orchestras and collaborated with many musicians including Sir Karl Jenkins and Bill Whelan.
+He has conducted other orchestras and collaborated with many musicians including Alexander Anissimov, Sir Karl Jenkins Gavin malone and Bill Whelan.

-For the last 10 years Malcolm has organised the national choral singing day concert in conjunction with Limerick Mental Health.
-This year there were over 300 choristers performing in St. Mary’s Cathedral.
+For the last 15 years Malcolm has organised the national choral singing day concert in conjunction with Limerick Mental Health.
+This year 2022, the first after Covid, there were over 150 choristers performing in St. Mary’s Cathedral.

 Malcolm has an M.A. in Integrative Psychotherapy from UCC; he is Director of the Crescent Counselling and Psychotherapy Centre in Limerick.